 Then the train would be accelerating while the engine was on, and would stop accelerating once the engine is turned off - i.e would move at constant velocity.
 A hockey puck is set in motion across a frozen pond.
-If ice friction and air resistance are neglected, the force required to keep the puck sliding at constant velocity is equal to the product of its mass times its weight.
+If ice friction and air resistance are neglected, the force required to keep the puck sliding at constant velocity is

-- equal to the product of its mass times its weight. - B) equal to its weight divided by its mass. - C) zero. - D) equal to its weight
+A) equal to the product of its mass times its weight.

+B) equal to its weight divided by its mass.

+C) zero.

+D) equal to its weight